Cindy Doumani To Preside at Upcoming ‘Vintage Vegas’ Gala

 Doumani is no stranger to stardom.
 She grew up on a ranch in Southern California and spent her days either at dance class, on horseback, or on the tennis court.
 “When I was four I said I was going to be dancer.
 At fourteen I said, ‘I will be a secretary in the day to please my father, but at night I’m going to dance in a club.’
 One night I saw a show at the Thunderbird Hotel in Vegas.
 Right then and there I knew that was what I wanted to do.
 I was sixteen.”

-Doumani’s passion for dance led to her leaving USC after two years to become part of Gypsy Rose Lee’s show at the Moulin Rouge nightclub on Sunset Boulevard, Los Angeles.
+Doumani’s passion for dance led her to leave USC after two years to become part of Gypsy Rose Lee’s show at the Moulin Rouge nightclub on Sunset Boulevard, Los Angeles.
 “Gypsy was really a fabulous woman,” recalled Doumani.
 “She was very literate.
 She was so much fun I would have paid her to work with her.”

 Doumani has been a vegetarian for thirty four years.
 “How could I eat a chicken or cow or pig?
 Pigs are one of the most intelligent animals on the planet!”